View | Modify | Create | Collaborate

 Luxury consumption in China has seen double-digit growth in recent years as a result of rapid economic growth and rising standards of living.
 Despite weak macroeconomic conditions globally and a threat to China's economy from surging inflation, luxury goods sales continue to grow strong in China.
 China is poised to become the second-largest luxury market by 2019, according to Euromonitor, and the Chinese, the biggest spenders on luxury goods worldwide, now account for 30%-50% of global luxury sales, with 80% of their purchases made abroad.

 Emerging markets will see the highest growth in new openings of directly-operated stores in the coming years.
 Tapestry is aiming for expansion into areas where it feels it is underpenetrated, such as Greater China, South East Asia, and Europe.
-To this end, TPR expects to add 30 to 40 Kate Spade stores globally in FY 2020, including those that will be acquired in Australia, Malaysia, and Singapore.

 The trend for logos had fallen out of fashion in the recent past, but this seems to be reversing now, benefiting a brand like Coach.
 Keeping this in mind, the company successfully relaunched its Signature pattern in Q3 2018.
 Coach has plans to build upon this, including an expanded range of small leather goods, which should ensure growth for the brand.